Foadsf/SciLoopShaper/README.md

 *   Report bugs or suggest features by opening an issue.
 *   Submit pull requests with bug fixes or new features.
 *   Improve documentation.
+*   Test on different Scilab versions or operating systems.

 Please adhere to standard coding practices and ensure tests pass (once formal tests are added).